ViniciusDeep/delayout/README.md

 # Delayout
-> An(other 🤷🏻‍♂️) AutoLayout DSL to make constraints more quickly and with less verbosity.
+`An(other 🤷🏻‍♂️) AutoLayout DSL to make constraints more quickly and with less verbosity. `

 This is a project with the objective to learn more about iOS AutoLayout and make a tool in order to facilitate making constraints using a Domain Specifc Language (DSL).

 This project it's based on **Swift by Sundell** article [Building DSLs in Swift](https://www.swiftbysundell.com/posts/building-dsls-in-swift).
-Feedbacks and suggestions are welcome.

 ## How it works?
 In this first version I kept it simple just by encapsulating some AutoLayout methods to provide a simpler API.